Code-Institute-Submissions/ellenstafford/testing.md

     - `-moz-transform is an unknown vendor extension`

 - W3C's CSS Validation Service flagged **line 175** as an error.
-    - The warning: `*auto* is not defined by any specification as an allowed value for *pointer-events*, but is supported in multiple browsers`
+    - The warning: `auto is not defined by any specification as an allowed value for pointer-events, but is supported in multiple browsers`
     - However, this line is necessary for the functionality of the navbar fullscreen overlay menu - a screenshot of the code can be seen [here](assets/img/codeScreenshot.PNG)
     - Removing this line breaks the navigation links when on the fullscreen overlay - they will no longer be clickable.
     - Ignoring the warning.